 I feel so strong.
 I feel so energized.
 I feel so capable.
 I feel challenged in a really good way.
 Boxing feels good in my body.
 Cuddling with Matt, my husband, and my dog Blue, that feels really good in my body.
 Eating an acai bowl and we're kind of transitioning in weather in Chicago, so I'm specifically thinking of when it's like a hot summer morning and I'm putting my spoon into an acai bowl and it's like sweet, it's cool how that feel so good in my body.
 Eating some fresh fruit feels amazing in my body.
 Those are some things that come to mind.
 I can keep going, like the feeling yes of being in a bath but also when you step out of an Epsom salt bath and you just feel like this tension that you didn't know you were holding onto melt away from your body.
 Man that feeling is incredible.
 Also shout out because we do now have the soaks available.
 So if you're like yes, I'm into that experience, you should check out our reunion bath soak.
 I didn't plan that that's actually not in my in my notes for today.
 I started riffing some extra things that feel good in my body and a bath is definitely up there.
 So take some time, sit with this question, really start to explore.

 And I don't want you to be discouraged.
 If you are sitting with this question, and you don't have answers right away, you're still getting information, this time of reflection is still worth it.
 Okay, so I'm turning the mic over to you.
 What feels good in your body?
-Thanks for taking some time for yourself to sit into your explore.
+Thanks for taking some time for yourself to sit into your exploration.
 I hope you gain some insights that are going to be helpful for you and I've gotten this question as a starting point.
 If you couldn't fully answer it, you can spend the rest of the week the month your life answering it.
-I know I certainly am going to Well, we're nearing the end of this episode.
+I know I certainly am going to.
+Well, we're nearing the end of this episode.
 So this is where I get to ask you to share this episode if it resonated with you.
 That's how we get more folks to find out about the show.
 And if something really hit home, feel free to take a screenshot or send us a DM, we love hearing how these episodes hit home with you.
 Thank you for your time and thank you as always for your expertise.
 Take care!